ryantd42/NY-Legislative-Git/2023/A6813C-2023/bill.md

  ANY MEDICAID MANAGED CARE PROGRAM.
   [3.]
 7. "Office" means the office of the  Medicaid  inspector  general created by this title.
-  8. "OVERPAYMENT" SHALL MEAN ANY AMOUNT PAID TO A PROVIDER FOR MEDICAL ASSISTANCE IN EXCESS OF THE  AMOUNT  ALLOWABLE  FOR  SERVICES  FURNISHED UNDER  SECTION  NINETEEN  HUNDRED TWO OF THE FEDERAL SOCIAL SECURITY ACT AND WHICH IS REQUIRED TO BE  REFUNDED  UNDER  SECTION  NINETEEN  HUNDRED THREE OF SUCH ACT.
+  8. "OVERPAYMENT" MEANS ANY FUNDS THAT A PROVIDER RECEIVES OR RETAINS, TO WHICH THE PROVIDER IS NOT, AFTER APPLICABLE RECONCILIATION,  ENTITLED UNDER THE MEDICAL ASSISTANCE PROGRAM.
   9. "PROVIDER" MEANS ANY PERSON OR ENTITY ENROLLED AS A PROVIDER IN THE MEDICAL ASSISTANCE PROGRAM.
   §  2.
 Subdivision 20 of section 32 of the public health law, as added